Geo-Python-2023/Exercise-1/README.md

 ## Problem 5 - Displaying text on the screen

-Use your Python skills to generate output on the screen similar to that below.
+Finally, you can use your Python skills to generate output on the screen similar to that below.
 Use one command to generate each line of output.

 ```
 My name is Dave and I give eating ice cream a score of 9 out of 10!